BOOKS ABOUT THE BALFOUR DECLARATION OF 1917

 The Other Side of Israel – by Susan Nathan (Harper Collins, 2005)

-The author, a British Jew, emigrated to Israel and then did the unthinkable by choosing to live in Tamra, a small Palestinian town.
+The author, a British Jew, emigrated to Israel and chose to live in Tamra, a small Palestinian town.
 Her account of her experiences vividly illustrates the racism and extensive discrimination suffered by Israel’s Palestinian minority.

 Israeli Apartheid – A Beginners Guide – by Ben White (Pluto Press, 2009)